 A sea voyage south brings us to the gently rolling hills of the Orkney islands.
-A local saying is 'if you scratch the surface of Orkney, it bleeds archaeology' and, at the Ness of Brodgar excavations, the discovery of 5000 year-old temples are changing our understanding of Neolithic life.
+A local saying is 'if you scratch the surface of Orkney, it bleeds archaeology'.
 Our own explorations take us to the famous Neolithic homes of Skara Brae and of Barnhouse near the ancient awe-inspiring stone circles of Ring of Brodgar and the Stones of Stenness.
 Cathedral-like Maes Howe tomb towers above us and we enter the intimate tombs of lakeside Unstan and hilltop Cuween, and clamber into the isle of Rousay's huge Minehowe and tiny Blackhammer and Taversoe Tuick tombs.
 On Papa Westray we take a scenic walk to duck under the threshold of the oldest upstanding house in Northern Europe, built in 3200 BC.